Regina Thomas

-Regina D. Thomas is a former Democratic member of the Georgia State Senate, representing the 2nd District since a special election January 11, 2000.
-Previously, she was a member of the Georgia House of Representatives from 1994 to 1998.
+Regina Thomas (born December 5, 1951) is an American politician who served as a member of the Georgia House of Representatives from 1995 to 1999 and the Georgia State Senate from 2000 to 2009.

 In the 2008 election, Thomas sought election to the U.S. House of Representatives from Georgia's 12th congressional district, running in the Democratic primary against the incumbent, John Barrow.
 She lost her challenge to Barrow by approximately 50 percentage points.
 She ran again in 2010, and, after losing the Democratic nomination by 15 points, planned to run as a write-in candidate in the general election, but in August 2010 the office of the Secretary of State of Georgia ruled that she was ineligible to do so.

 In January 2019, Thomas announced that she planned to run for Mayor of Savannah, Georgia in that year's election.
 Thomas received 13.5% of the vote in the first round and was eliminated.